Former Baton Rouge Police officer arrested in case of abandoned box of guns meant for evidence

 Central Police Chief Roger Corcoran told the WBRZ Investigative Unit Monday that former BRPD officer Benjamin Zeringue put the guns, which had been seized as evidence in BRPD cases, in the trash.

-Corcoran said children found the three semi-automatic weapons with full 30-round magazines.
+Corcoran said children found the three semi-automatic weapons with full 30-round magazines on April 16.

 Baton Rouge Police Deputy Chief Myron Daniels said the weapons were traced back to traffic stops.
 Daniels said it appeared Zeringue wrote reports suggesting the guns were placed in evidence but, in reality, were not.